Photo: Brian Slater

 We offer many opportunities for secondary age pupils to learn about ballet and the training required to become a professional dancer.
 Schools can apply for an introductory visit, tour of the White Lodge Museum or to participate in a longer term creative ballet project.
 Young choreographers can also participate in a residential choreography course at White Lodge as part of Youth Dance England’s Young Creatives project.

-The Royal Ballet School also offers resources and CPD events to help school-based teachers incorporate creative ballet activities within their teaching.
-We also offer a number of opportunities each year for school groups to visit the School.
+The Royal Ballet School also provides resources and CPD events to help school-based teachers incorporate creative ballet activities within their teaching and organises a number of opportunities each year for school groups to visit the School.

 Visit The Royal Ballet School and gain an INSIGHT into the training required to become a ballet dancer.